-- Full-Service – Wholesalers in this category mainly sell to the retail industry, and in most cases, require a strong, long-term retailer-wholesaler relationship be established.
-In addition to basic distribution services, such as providing access to an assortment of products and furnishing delivery, these wholesalers also offer customers additional services that aid retail store operations including offering assistance with: in-store merchandising; retail site location decisions (e.g., find best geographic location for a new store); store design and construction; back-end operations (e.g., payroll services); financial support; and many more.
+- Full-Service – Wholesalers in this category mainly sell to the retail industry and, in most cases, require a strong, long-term retailer-wholesaler relationship.
+In addition to basic distribution services, such as providing access to an assortment of products and furnishing delivery, these wholesalers also offer customers additional services that aid retail store operations.
+These services include offering assistance with: in-store merchandising, retail site location decisions (e.g., find best geographic location for a new store), store design and construction, back-end operations (e.g., payroll services), financial support, and many more.

 - No Service – Some wholesalers follow a business model whose only service is to make products available for sale and only on a cash basis.
 In these instances, the buyer handles their own transportation of the product.